phsh/flaming-tyrion/TravelLog.md

 The five bar night!
 (Shinbashi)
 	a) Almost empty bar, with fresh vegitables, sake
 	b) Not sitting with the Japanese, sake
-	c) Shouting at the tv, with crazy japanese, sake
+	c) Shouting at the tv with crazy japanese, sake, not soo much, was kind of saticified, more fun dancing with the people than drinking more.
 	d) Klondyke Highball: Whisky bar, beer and serano (Facebook), beer
 	e) Icheru and Ayu, Last bar.
 (Facebook) beer